 I do a lot of body contouring.
-In my earlier years I was very possibly the most experienced plastic surgeon in New York City when it comes to post bariatric body contouring for loose skin.
+In my earlier years, I was very possibly the most experienced plastic surgeon in New York City when it came to post-bariatric body contouring for loose skin.
 Times have changed, but I’m still glad that I have these skills, and I still do a fair number of arm lift cases … just not quite as many as I used to.

 Yesterday, I had yet another patient come in asking about her loose arm skin.
 She is a young woman and is still in the process of losing weight, so I suggested that she complete her weight loss before she proceeds with any body contouring procedures, but especially her arms.

-In order to combat this scenario, I typically suggest two things.
+For arm lift procedures, I typically suggest two things.
 First, patients should be at their leanest for an arm lift.
-This is different than other operations where I just ask patients to be at their “normal” or long term weight goal.
-In an arm case, I want to be able to pull that skin as tight as possible without risking a postoperative complication such as dehiscence (the wound comes apart).
-Second, in patients who are already at their goal weight, but the arms are still kind of spongy, I will perform liposuction to de-bulk the arms first.
-Then, about 3 months or so later we can perform the arm lift and are much more likely to get a satisfactory result.
+This is different than other operations where I just ask patients to be at their “normal” or long-term weight goal.
+In arm lift surgery (also known as brachioplasty), I want to be able to pull that skin as tight as possible without risking a postoperative complication such as dehiscence (the wound comes apart).
+Second, in patients who are already at their goal weight but the arms are still kind of spongy, I will perform liposuction to de-bulk the arms first.
+Then, about 3 months or so later, we can perform the arm lift and are much more likely to get a satisfactory result.
 You can learn more about the actual arm lift surgical procedure from the American Society of Plastic Surgeons.